 - Conservatorio GB Martini Bologna: Electroacoustic Composition for Screen

-- Conservatorium/School of Arts Ghent: Musical Theatre and Media Arts
+- Conservatorium/School of Arts Ghent: Composition for Animation, Documentary and Video

 - CNSMD De Lyon: Scoring for Screen

 - Université De Montréal’s Faculty of Music: Composition for Video Games